coder-lg/my-blog-comments/README.md

 # my-blog-comments
-All comments in ma blog
+All comments in my blog stored as GitHub issues